lewisgormanneale/porygondb/README.md

 ## Future Roadmap

 As said above, this project was mainly done to get my head around signal stores and Angular Material.
-However, if I want more practice in these areas, or just fancy coming back to this project, I have additional plenty features I'd like to add:
+However, if I want more practice in these areas, or just fancy coming back to this project, there's plenty of additional features I'd like to add:
 - Additional Pokémon information - evolution trees, movesets, locations, and so on.
 (PokéAPI makes it hard to retrieve a lot of this information efficiently without using something like the rate-restricted GraphQL API, so I stayed away from being too ambitous here).
 - Toggles to see things like shiny sprites on the Pokédex/Pokémon pages.
 - A way to save favourite Pokémon, or even a team builder.